-Presence Analytics bridges the gap between Google Analytics and the real world, offering real time data and reporting using WiFi technology.
+Presence Analytics seen using WiFi Analytics reporting bridges the gap between Google Analytics and the real world, offering real-time data and reporting using WiFi technology.
 It’s similar to how cookies track user browsing online.

 The Presence Analytics feature also incorporates Customer Tracking.
-This is facilitated by tracking the MAC address (unique number associated with any WiFi enabled device), and the received signal strength indicator (RSSI), which identifies roughly how far away the device is from the Access Point.
+This is facilitated by tracking the MAC address (the unique number associated with any WiFi-enabled device), and the received signal strength indicator (RSSI), which identifies roughly how far away the device is from the Access Point.
 This tracking capability is relevant to all devices regardless of whether the user authenticates onto the network.

 From the continual storage of this intelligence key elements can be identified, such as how long the devices stay in a location and how often the device returns.
-Reports can then be generated on data such as footfall, repeat vs new visitors, average number of visits, average visitor duration and recency of visits.
+Reports can then be generated on data such as footfall, repeat vs new visitors, the average number of visits, average visit duration, and recency of visits.

-Location Based Services utilise Geo-fencing technology to allow this data to be taken one step further by drawing invisible lines around specific sales areas or locations, to identify behaviour patterns within that area.
+Location Based Services utilize Geo-fencing technology to allow this data to be taken one step further by drawing invisible lines around specific sales areas or locations, to identify behavior patterns within that area.
 This is facilitated by setting up WiFi grids where activity is monitored, allowing instant confirmation of who is using the network and where.

 By using Location Based Services (only available with certain hardware manufacturers) the device can be tracked within the specific venue.
 The accuracy of the location-based tracking also depends on the number of access points in the space.

-If a customer is opted in, the device MAC address can be linked to personal data such as their age, gender, name, email address, location, language, Likes, etc. meaning relevant vouchers can be sent to the visitor.
+If a customer opts in, the device MAC address can be linked to personal data such as their age, gender, name, email address, location, language, Likes, etc. meaning relevant vouchers can be sent to the visitor.

 A note from Gavin